stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_1.md

 * Move away from the group to drop {{ site.data.dungeon.rlp.chillstorm }}.
 Use {{ site.data.talent.gust_of_wind }}
 to quickly leave the AoE.
 Use {{ site.data.talent.swg }} to keep uptime while getting pulled.
 * Use {{ site.data.talent.as }} and {{ site.data.talent.ag }} during {{ site.data.dungeon.rlp.frost_overload }} to survive.
 Use CDs to quickly burst her shield.
-* The {{ site.data.dungeon.rlp.infused_whelp }} that spawned are not a priority DPS.
-It's important that they die so the tank doesn't get stunned by {{ site.data.dungeon.rlp.cold_claws }}.
+* The {{ site.data.dungeon.rlp.infused_whelp }} that spawn are not a priority DPS, but it's important that they die so the tank doesn't get stunned by {{ site.data.dungeon.rlp.cold_claws }}.
 You can arrange with your group for a single person to do AoE and the other DPS to funnel damage into {{ site.data.dungeon.rlp.melidrussa_chillworn }}.

 ---